-- 1. When other codes and regulations are met, the following will be allowed: pocket parks for sitting and meeting, playgrounds (fenced), dog parks (fenced), bocce and similar ball areas, food trucks in designated areas, and farmers' markets. - 2.
-Art shows, carnival rides and special events of community interest, for a period of less than four days duration up to four times per year (such as for Open Streets), and for one day up to 12 times a year (such as concerts in the Plaza and First Thursdays). - 3.
-Temporary outdoor sales of food and merchandise, including farmers markets and popup shops and restaurants, are allowed, as often as twice weekly, providing that other required permits are obtained. - 4.
-Ride share (including taxies) and bus/shuttle stops are allowed.
-See 3.22.19 H regarding short-term parking for these and other purposes. - 5.
-Drive-through windows adjoining financial institutions that relocate to a mixed-use building are permitted to include a drive-through provided that they had a drive-through prior to the enactment of the zoning overlay; the drive-through is not visible from the street; the drive-through is accessed by driveway, alley, parking lot, or parking deck; and the drive-through is designed primarily for safe pedestrian and vehicular use. - 6.
-Pedestrian-oriented walk up windows for restaurants and financial institutions are permitted. - 7.
-Existing porches, awnings, pavilions, pergolas, and open-air cafes shall be permitted to remain as grandfathered uses as long as they are accessories to a principal uses and otherwise authorized and permitted in the Emory Village District. - 8.
-Sidewalk levels may include open-air spaces such as patios and porches that are contiguous to and part of a restaurant, store, hotel, BnB, and used for outdoor dining and drinking, sitting, and/or sales.
+- 1. Pocket parks, playgrounds (fenced), dog parks (fenced), bocce and similar ball areas, food trucks in designated areas, and temporary farmers markets (see paragraph 3 for time restrictions). - 2.
+Art shows, carnivals, and special events of community interest, for a period of less than four days duration up to four times per year and for one day up to 12 times a year upon the granting of Special Administrative Permits in accordance with Section 27-4.3 Temporary Use Regulations.

+- 3. Temporary outdoor sales of food and merchandise, including farmers markets and popup shops and restaurants, are allowed, as often as twice weekly, upon the granting of Special Administrative Permits in accordance with Section 27-4.3 Temporary Use Regulations. - 4.
+Ride share (including taxies) and bus/shuttle stops.
+See 3.22.19 (H) regarding short-term parking for these and other purposes. - 5.
+Businesses with existing drive-throughs that relocate to a mixed-use development are permitted to include a drive-through provided the drive-through is not visible from the street and is accessed by driveway, alley, parking lot, or parking deck. - 6.
+Pedestrian-oriented walk-up windows. - 7.
+Existing porches, awnings, pavilions, pergolas, and open-air cafes shall be permitted to remain as non-conforming structures if they are accessory to a principal structure otherwise authorized and permitted in the Emory Village District. - 8.
+Sidewalk levels may include open-air spaces such as patios and porches that are contiguous to and part of a restaurant, store, hotel, or bed and breakfast.
 These open-air spaces shall be enclosed for at least 75% of the perimeter along the build-to-line by planting beds or planters that extend horizontally at least 24" from the build-to-line and/or by code-compliant guardrails.

-B. Prohibited accessory uses, buildings, and structures:
+B. Prohibited accessory uses, buildings, and structures.